patrickbucher/algorithms/diary.md

 bit more with the parallel implementation, however.
 The problem is that once a value is read from a channel, it cannot be put back, but must be dealt with as an additional source.
-With that complication, Parallel Merge Sort is hardly faster than Insertion Sort, even slower for small `n`.
+With that complication, Parallel Merge Sort is hardly faster than Selection Sort, even slower for small `n`.

+I figured out a few simplifications, but mostly on the code side; the performance gain was minimal.
+I also tried to use Insertion Sort for small `n`, which didn't help much either.

+So on towards Binary Search for a change.

 # 2023-08-08 (Tu)